 General principles of the Act

-The Guardianship and Administration Act 2000 aims to seek a balance between the right of an adult with impaired decision-making capacity to maintain an independent role in decision-making and their right to adequate and appropriate decision-making support.
+The Guardianship and Administration Act 2000 aims to balance the right of an adult with to maintain decision-making independence with their right to adequate and appropriate decision-making support.

 To achieve this balance, a range of general principles are to be applied by administrators.
 These include: